brianspiering/quotes_from_me/quotes_from_me.md

 "At some point, I just realized that this will always be hard for me.

-Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
+"Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
 — A former student

 "Create systems that: